JamesMunday98/AllSurveyPhotometry/README.md

 - Open the obtainDataMutiprocess.py script and scroll to the __main__ part.
 You will see boolean statements for which surveys you want to query and some optional commands (e.g. proper motion) which need to be set... a list of default options are included but may not grant full functionality.
 - Read in your RA and Dec (or lists of these) in degrees
 - (Optional) Inspect the search options for each survey - separated at the top of each function in obtainMultiProcess.py are the search radii for each survey
 - If you simply run the script after unpacking the files... it should work.
-The directory "Objects" should be created and you will see each multiple folders for 15 RAs/Decs within.
+The directory "Objects" should be created and you will see multiple folders for 15 RAs/Decs within.
 You can enter each folder to see what the outputs look like.
 The list is 15 random objects from a search, but the ones with e.g. RA = 23:55:36.77 or RA = 23:55:00.12 have many things

 # A note on science usage